imrafaelmerino/java-fun/docs/README.md

 * Generating Json to do Property-Based-Testing is child's play with json-values.
 * Generation specifications to validate Json and parse strings or bytes is a piece of cake.
 * Simplicity matters, and I'd argue that **json-values** is simple.
-* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples, where I leave the functions passed in as arguments with no implementation for brevity reasons.
+* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples.

+First things first.
+Let's define a Json

 ```json
 {
     "name": "Rafael",
     "surname": "Merino",